Hallucination is Inevitable: An Innate Limitation of Large Language Models: Hallucination is Inevitable for LLMs

-\end{corollary} \end{mdframed} As a result, real-world LLMs' answers about mathematical problems should always be subjected to proper scrutiny.
-The result is supported by a recent study~\cite{Hong2024stuckQN}.
-In \secref{sec:empirical_list_exponential}, we provide an empirical study to illustrate \ref{enu:list_exp} listed above.

-\paragraph*{LLMs will Hallucinate on Infinitely Many Questions} One might argue that $P$-provability has limited the complexity of LLMs.
-Moreover, \thmref{thm:llm_program_hallucination} only shows that LLM $h$ will hallucinate on one input but not all inputs.
+\paragraph*{LLMs will Hallucinate on Infinitely Many Questions} One might argue that \cref{thm:llm_program_hallucination} only shows that all states of all the LLMs in any computably enumerable set will hallucinate on one but not all inputs.
 Therefore, hallucination in the formal world could be negligible.
-However, we can remove the provability constraint and further show the following theorem: \begin{mdframed} \begin{theorem} For all computably enumerable sets of LLMs $\{h_0, h_1, \ldots\}$, there exists a computable ground truth function $f$, such that all $h_i^{[j]}, i,j\in\natnum$, hallucinate on infinitely many inputs. \end{theorem} \end{mdframed} \begin{proof} Consider the following computably enumerable set of LLMs: $\{h_0, h_1, \ldots\ \}$.
-Note that in this theorem we have dropped prover $P$, which means this enumeration of LLMs is more general than what is used in the proof of \thmref{thm:llm_program_hallucination}.
-Similar to the proof of \thmref{thm:llm_program_hallucination}, we enumerate all the states of these LLMs as $\{ \hat{h}_k | k \in \natnum \}$ using the Cantor pairing function.
+However, we can show the following theorem: \begin{theorem} For all computably enumerable sets of LLMs $\{h_0, h_1, \ldots\}$, there exists a computable ground truth function $f$, such that all $h_i^{[j]}, i,j\in\natnum$, hallucinate on infinitely many inputs. \end{theorem} \begin{proof} Consider the following computably enumerable set of LLMs: $\{h_0, h_1, \ldots\ \}$.
+Similar to the proof of \cref{thm:llm_program_hallucination}, we enumerate all the states of these LLMs as $\{ \hat{h}_k | k \in \natnum \}$ using the Cantor pairing function.
 Feeding a string $s$ to these LLMs, we get their answers as $\{ \hat{h}_0(s), \hat{h}_1(s), \ldots \}$.

 Define a computable function $f$ as follows:

 where $\Delta \big( \{\hat{h}_j(s_i) \ | \ j \leq i \} \big)$ returns a string that is different from all the strings in set $\{\hat{h}_j(s_i) \ | \ j \leq i \}$.